-3. In the previous step, the routing was defined on the basis of either the incoming port or the flow identifier.
-Do you think that both are equivalent here?
+3. In the previous step, the routing was defined on the basis of either the incoming port or the flow identified via the IP address.
+Do you think that the two rules are equivalent in this scenario?
 Motivate your answer.